sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 I haven't gotten a chance to do a comparative bench marking but at first glance all my repaints are done very fast with little or no jank.
 For the question of too many network calls on first load, I am planning to build a python based site packager for one of my other projects, I will post it once done.

 There you go, wasn't that easy??
 If you're still not convinced, fire up a browser, clone my [repo][3], make the necessary changes (config, templates etc.) and play around.
-Then I'm pretty sure that not only you will come around to start building your own js applications, framework free, you will also be contributing more libraries to the open source world...
+I'm pretty sure that not only will you come around to start building your own js applications, framework free; you will also be contributing more libraries to the open source world...
+The world needs more people who share :)

-I've tested the code on all modern browsers and it seems to work without any hitches.
-Watch out for JS api compatability while building your own applications.
+I've tested the code on all modern browsers (except IE) and it seems to work without any glitches.
+Watch out for JS api compatability while building your own applications (For ex, I've used back ticks which are not compatible with older browsers).
 Let me know if you find any bugs or issues with the code.

 --
 Vinay Kumar NP